Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 ## 2. Set up backend services

-In this section, we will set up the Key Vault and the Cognitive Services account and store the access key for CS in Key Vault.
+In this section, we will set up the Key Vault and the Cognitive Services (CS) account and store the access key for CS in Key Vault.
 We will also create the private endpoints and configure the services to block public traffic.
 First create the services:

 ```bash
 az keyvault create --resource-group securebackendsetup --name securekeyvault2021 --location westeurope --sku standard --enable-rbac-authorization
 az cognitiveservices account create --resource-group securebackendsetup --name securecstext2021 --location westeurope --kind TextAnalytics --sku F0 --custom-domain securecstext2021
 ```

-Then we need to add the access key from Cognitive Services as a secret in Key Vault.
-There are several ways to do this, you can do it in the portal, or as in this case using CLI.
+Then we need to add the access key from CS as a secret in Key Vault.
+There are several ways to do this; directly in the portal, or as in this case using CLI.
 What matters here is that the Identity (in this case, you) must have permissions to write secrets to Key Vault.
 We are using a new permission model in Key Vault, where [the data plane permissions are set as RBAC permissions](https://docs.microsoft.com/azure/key-vault/general/rbac-guide?tabs=azure-cli).
-In this mode, no default data plane permissions are set.
+In this mode, no default data plane permissions are set when creating the Key Vault.

 I am storing properties in variables for reuse in later steps.
 The `--output tsv` will ensure that the values do not have quotes.
 The `--query` parameter will allow me to return only a specific property.

-*Note that the syntax for using variables depends on your choice of shell.*
+**Note:** *The syntax for using variables depends on your choice of OS, shell and scripting language.*

 Assign permissions for you (the signed in user) to write secrets.
 You can also use service principal or other users if you have delegated responsibility: